chrismou/php-lastfm-wrapper/README.md

 ## Thanks to

-[dandelionmood/php-lastfm](https://github.com/dandelionmood/php-lastfm), the original inspiration for the plugin.
+[dandelionmood/php-lastfm](https://github.com/dandelionmood/php-lastfm), the original inspiration for the library.